-Midtown Chimney Sweeps stands ready to apply the chimney saver product to the exterior of your masonry brick chimney to retain original coloring, and provide years of water resistance weather protection.
-According to the Brick Industry Association, chimneys require special attention and maintenance to prevent costly damage caused by water penetration.
-Because chimneys project above the roof line, they are vulnerable to the elements.
-Nearly every chimney you encounter has signs of water damage and would greatly benefit from an application of Chimney Saver!
+Midtown Chimney Sweeps stands ready to apply the Chimney Saver product to the exterior of your masonry brick chimney.
+With that treatment, the chimney will retain its coloring and be water-resistant for years to come.
+The Brick Industry Association states that chimneys require special attention and maintenance to prevent costly damage caused by water penetration.
+Because chimneys project above the roof line, they’re vulnerable to the elements.
+Nearly every chimney you encounter bears signs of water damage and would highly benefit from an application of Chimney Saver!

 Water on the outside of the chimney penetrates, or absorbs, into the masonry stone and brick and then freezes.
 This literally pops off the top layer of the brick (especially red clay bricks).
 It chips off the brick in small chunks.
 You may be most familiar with this seeing concrete driveways in cold climates have a chipped surface creating puddles, which in turn collect water and facilitate the freeze-thaw cylce again.
 On roadways we refer to these rapidly deteriorating surfaces as “pot holes”.
 This is called spalling.
 It can be easily prevented by applying a siloxane or silane based water resistant product over the vertical faces of the chimney.
 Chimney saver is far different and far better than water-proofing compounds for several reasons.

 Arrange for a Midtown technician to apply Chimney Saver for the sake of, well, saving your chimney!